 Pinterest SEO is one of the easiest ways to grow your blog traffic and make more money online.
 Especially if you’re new to blogging, knowing how to build a powerful Pinterest strategy is often the quickest way to generate free traffic to your blog posts.

-In late 2019, I had the opportunity to attend the official Pinterest Story Pin Launch Event in Berlin.
+Back in 2019, I had the opportunity to attend the official Pinterest Story Pin Launch Event in Berlin.

 Obviously, I made good use of my time with the Pinterest team and walked away with tons of amazing insider tips (and a goodie bag with Pinterest-red nail polish, ha!).